What is the M&A data room?

 - SOC 1/SSAE 16/ISAE 3402 (formerly SAS 70).
 SOC 1 certification shows that the management of the service organization doesn’t use or audit the user reports or documents, such as financial statements.
 This certification is important for preventing risks.

 - SOC 2 Type II (formerly SAS 70 Type II).
-This is another certification that proves that the organization is compliant with the SOC standards for secure handling the financial documentation.
+This is another certification that proves that the organization is compliant with the SOC standards for secure handling of the financial documentation.

-- HIPAA/ITAR compliant.
+- HIPAA/ITAR compliance.
 The Health Insurance Portability and Accountability Act (HIPAA) is essential if you work in the healthcare industry, as it shows that the organization is compliant with standards for electronic health care transactions.
 The United States International Traffic in Arms Regulations (ITAR) controls the export of defense-related data from the US.
 This certification is important for data security.

 - ISO 9001 / ISO 27001.
 ISO 9001 is the international standard that shows the quality management system.
 This standard is used to show the ability to consistently provide good services that meet customer and all regulatory requirements.
 ISO 27001:2013 proves that the VDR provider uses the best practices to verify security, availability, and data privacy.